 - ♣ = ND Premium Resource Subscription (sign-in required)

 - Alumni - When you graduate, your NetID will be deactivated approximately 60 days after graduation.
 This may affect your access to career resources through Notre Dame.
-Make sure to check the list of overall benefits, along with career resources, available to you with your Notre Dame alumni email.
+Make sure to check the list of overall benefits, along with career resources, available to you as an ND alum.
 If you have any questions in regard to access to career resources, you can connect with your assigned Graduate Career Consultant based on the academic program/department you graduated from.

 - Develop a comprehensive portfolio and write effective statements (Research, Teaching, Diversity)